Electric violin: Genres

 Although the violin is an instrument used extensively in classical music, electric violins are generally employed by classical performers only in the performance of contemporary classical music.
 The electric violin is more frequently used by non-classical musicians in popular genres such as metal, rock, hip hop, electronic music, pop, jazz/jazz fusion, country, new-age, and experimental music.

 It is used extensively in folk rock; one prominent exponent in the area being Dave Swarbrick.
 Folk metal band Turisas also puts a lot of emphasis on the electric violin in their compositions.
 Finnish folk metal band Korpiklaani also focuses in Jaakko Lemmetty's electric violin parts.
 It has also found its way into modern musical theater, a recent example being Whistle Down the Wind by Andrew Lloyd Webber.
 Several popular bands that use the electric violin are Zox, Operator Please, Doll Factory, and pop punk band Yellowcard.
-Urban Blitz of protopunk rock band Doctors of Madness used the instrument to original effect in the mid 1970s; also using baritone Violectra.
+Urban Blitz of protopunk rock band Doctors of Madness used the instrument to original effect in the mid-1970s; also using baritone Violectra.

 Artists such as Tracy Silverman and Daniel Bernard Roumain have popularized violin "looping".
 Instead of playing strictly with a band or as a traditional soloist, these musicians use a loop pedal to layer sound and effectively become a one-man band.
 Using a variety of pedals and techniques on the violin, these musicians yield a wide array of sounds, allowing original compositions and arrangements for electric looping violin of popular rock and hip hop tunes.

 Classically trained violinist Emilie Autumn has also made extensive use of the electric violin, particularly on her instrumental Laced/Unlaced album.

-In Brazil, the Electric Violin appears in the work of Marcus Viana, like "Sagrado Coração da Terra" (Sacred Heart of Earth), a Symphonic Prog/Progressive Rock, and Transfonika Orkestra (soundtracks), besides many others.
+In Brazil, the electric violin appears in the work of Marcus Viana, like Sagrado Coração da Terra (Sacred Heart of the Earth), a symphonic prog/progressive rock band, and Transfonika Orkestra (soundtracks), besides many others.

 Several Irish fiddlers have adopted electric instruments.
 The fiddle is quite prominently featured in such bands as the Celtic punk bands Flogging Molly, and The Levellers.
 Eileen Ivers played a blue Barcus-Berry electric fiddle during her tours with Riverdance during the 1990s, later switching to a custom-made blue ZETA Music Systems Strados acoustic-electric fiddle (which ZETA later marketed as the "Eileen Ivers Signature Series").

 Daiana Mazza is another violinist from Brazil.
 She appears in works of Rock, Brazilian Music, Brazilian Gospel, Jazz and Folk, like Braia, Kernunna, Carol Carolo, Os Minervas, Leonardo Araujo, Transfonika Orkestra, Sagrado Coração da Terra, etc.